maks-it/CMake-Tutorial/README.md

 Personnaly I found original tutoria outdated and uncomplete, after completing it before downloading original sources, with mediocrete results, I have decided to update it and consolidate in my repository.

-All files \*.cxx was renamed to \*.cpp, as I like, by the way my Visual Stutio likes it much more too.

-If you want to take a pain, you can follow [Original Version](https://cmake.org/cmake-tutorial/) of this tutorial

 [Step 1]() \| [Step 2]() \| [Step 3]() \| [Step 4]() \| [Step 5]() \| [Step 6]() \| [Step 7]()

 Below is a step-by-step tutorial covering common build system use cases